RodrigoVanzelotti/RodrigoVanzelotti/README.md

 # Hey, I'm Rodrigo Vanzelotti
-#### Python Junior Dev, ex-Electrical and Computer Engineering student.
+#### Software Engineer Analyst, ex-Electrical and Computer Engineering student.
 #### Passionate about tech and people.
 Nice to meet you 👋

 <div align="left">